CSUDH MSW Course Sequence

-There are three program options: A 2 year-full-time, a 3 year accelerated part-time program.
+There are two program options: A 2 year-full-time, a 3 year accelerated part-time program.

 Courses are evenly divided between foundation and concentration curricula.
 The first thirty (30) credit hours are considered the foundation for social work practice.
 The intent of the foundation experience is to:

 The next 30 credit hours of the curriculum are considered the concentration or advanced study for social work practice.
 Students select a specialization during their foundation year which becomes their field of practice focus in the concentration year.